5 Most Common Emergency Veterinary Visits

-When questioning whether pet health insurance is right for you, it is easy to think that your dog is healthy and therefore will never require emergency care.
-However, many reimbursements by pet health insurance companies are caused by emergency situations.
-The most common emergency veterinary visits are described.
+When questioning whether pet insurance is right for you, it is easy to think that your dog is healthy and therefore will never require emergency care.
+However, many reimbursements due to claims were due to emergency vet visits.

 Although it is not uncommon for a dog or cat to occasionally vomit or have a bout of diarrhea, an animal’s condition can deteriorate quickly when an upset stomach continues for days.
 Dogs and cats may be prescribed antibiotics as well as supportive care, such as IV fluids for rehydration.